Invest in Your Professional Growth and Save

 Suzanne Davis Bombria, PT, C/NDT is an internationally recognized clinician, speaker & consultant.
 She is one of the investigators in the RCT project titled “Multi-modal intervention for children with cerebral palsy” and is versed in research.
 Currently residing in CT, Ms. Davis Bombria applies evidence-based practice with babies and children of all ages, specializing in intensive therapy as well as ongoing intervention.
 She enjoys teaching therapists around the world and is dedicated to providing insight into contemporary NDT.
 Ms. Davis Bombria is a Pediatric Coordinator-Instructor and Advanced Course Instructor for the NDTA (TM).
 Her passion for her work as a pediatric therapist, instructor and mother of a son with cerebral palsy, along with her easy presentation style, provide the theoretical and practical solutions all therapists can apply to their patient population.

-Suzanne Davis Bombria receives a honorarium from Education Resources.
+Financial Disclosure: Suzanne Davis Bombria receives an honorarium from Education Resources, Inc.

 VENUE ADDRESS